Case Study

 Why Rust

-Rust’s ownership model and zero-cost abstractions enable a backend that is both fast and safe.
-Memory safety without a garbage collector keeps tail latencies predictable—essential when email-based interactions must feel instant and dependable.
+I chose Rust for its ownership model and zero-cost abstractions, which enable a backend that is both fast and safe.
+Memory safety without a garbage collector keeps tail latencies predictable — essential when email-based interactions must feel instant and dependable.

 • Strong typing and exhaustive handling reduce edge-case failures in email parsing and routing.